 Do not hesitate to seek legal action.
 Call 1-844-RESULTS today.

 If you or someone you love has suffered a brain injury caused by another’s negligence, it may be in your best interest to consult with a skilled attorney to discuss your claim.

 However, the success of a brain injury claim will depend on whether we can prove the at-fault party behaved negligently at the time of the accident.
-Our brain injury lawyers in Macon will discuss your claim and the circumstances behind your or your loved one’s brain damage to find out if the following elements of negligence are present:
+Our Macon brain injury lawyers will discuss your claim and the circumstances behind your or your loved one’s brain damage to find out if the following elements of negligence are present:

 - Duty of care: The at-fault party owed you a duty of care to avoid causing you or your loved one harm.